zewwo/ZeroBot/README.md

-    CheckTwitch - Check stream availability on Twitch.TV CheckHitbox - Check stream availablity on Hitbox.TV LoadFollowers - Load all followers from a text file --
+    CheckTwitch - Check stream availability on Twitch.TV CheckHitbox - Check stream availablity on Hitbox.TV LoadFollowers - Load all followers from a text file ProgressionCheck - Output a WoW Character's raid progression in the latest raid TopFiveGames - Output the current top five games in terms of viewers on Twitch.TV TopFiveChannels - Output the top five channels of a game in terms of viewers on Twitch.TV --

 APIs Used in this project: